What's an MRI (Magnetic Resonance Imaging)?

 What if I Have Questions?

-If you have questions about the lumbar spine MRI or the results of the test, speak with your doctor.
+If you have questions about the brain MRI or the results of the test, speak with your doctor.
 You can also talk to the MRI technician before the exam.